Mottin charentais

-Its shape is cylindrical, of a height of 4.5 cm for a diameter of 8 cm and an average weight of 200g.
+Its shape is cylindrical, with a height of 4.5 cm, a diameter of 8 cm and an average weight of 200g.
 It is packaged in paper.
 Its fat content is of 37% in the finished product and 65% when dehydrated.
 Its taste is creamy.

-It was originally produced in the vicinity of the town of Surgères by the company Charentes lait until 1936.
+It was originally produced in the vicinity of the town of Surgères by the company Charentes Lait until 1936.
 There existed a version of the cheese made with goat milk called the trottin charentais.